Sleep Challenges in Tweens Ages 9\u201312: Understanding the Shift

 Puberty's Impact on Sleep Architecture

 Puberty does not just shift when your child sleeps.
 It changes how they sleep.
-Research from Crowley and colleagues shows that pre-pubertal children spend a larger proportion of their sleep in slow-wave deep sleep—the most restorative phase.
-As puberty begins, the percentage of deep sleep declines and REM sleep increases.
-This reorganization is normal and necessary, but it means tweens entering puberty may sleep the same number of hours and still feel less rested (Crowley et al., 2018, Journal of Adolescence, DOI: 10.1016/j.adolescence.2018.06.001).
+Research from Crowley and colleagues shows that before puberty, children spend more of their sleep in the deepest, most restful phase.
+As puberty begins, that deep sleep time shrinks and dream sleep increases.
+This rearrangement is normal and necessary, but it means your tween entering puberty may sleep the same number of hours and still feel less rested (Crowley et al., 2018, Journal of Adolescence, DOI: 10.1016/j.adolescence.2018.06.001).

 Physical changes add another layer.
 Growth spurts cause leg aches that disrupt sleep.
 Hormonal fluctuations affect temperature regulation, leading to night sweats.
 Increased sweat production changes how bedding and pajamas feel against the skin.
 These are not complaints designed to avoid bedtime.
 They are real physiological experiences that deserve practical solutions: breathable fabrics, lighter blankets, a cooler room temperature (around 65 to 68 degrees Fahrenheit), and gentle stretching before bed.